-Professional secrecy covers oral and written information, including phone calls, email, letters, notes, legal opinions and advice, and drafts or other preparatory documents.
-Professional secrecy also protects the lawyer's agenda, invoices, and bank account (with respect to the identity of the clients).
-Under professional secrecy obligations, lawyers are required to maintain the confidentiality of all information and documents entrusted to, heard by, or discovered by the lawyer in the context of his or her representation of the client.
+professional secrecy obligations, lawyers are required to maintain the confidentiality of all information and documents entrusted to, heard by, or discovered by the lawyer in the context of his or her representation of the client.
 The source of the information is not relevant.
-Professional secrecy objective directly from the client, but also information provided to the lawyer by third parties, including the adverse party.
+Professional secrecy covers information received directly from the client, but also information provided to the lawyer by third parties, including the adverse party.
 Professional secrecy applies from the point that the lawyer receives the information and is not time limited.
-All correspondence between the lawyer and the client, and all advice provided by the lawyer during the representation of the client, whether of a litigation or nonlitigation nature, is also considered confidential and subject to the professional secrecy obligation.210 However, the legal privilege does not apply to official documents and case materials such as judgments or trial briefs that are public.
+All correspondence between the lawyer and the client, and all advice provided by the lawyer during the representation of the client, whether of a litigation or nonlitigation nature, is also considered confidential and subject to the professional secrecy obligation.211 However, the legal privilege does not apply to official documents and case materials such as judgments or trial briefs that are public.

 There are some exceptions to the general principle of professional secrecy.
-Professional secrecy can, for instance, be overridden if a higher value is at stake, for example, to prevent imminent harm.211 The lawyer's professional secrecy may also be put aside to defend the lawyer's own rights in court.
+Professional secrecy can, for instance, be overridden if a higher value is at stake, for example, to prevent imminent harm.
+212 The lawyer's professional secrecy may also be put aside to defend the lawyer's own rights in court.
 The right of defense is considered to be of a higher value than the professional secrecy obligation.
 Also, if a lawyer commits (or participates in) a crime, professional secrecy can no longer be invoked, as the lawyer is acting outside the scope of legal representation.